 Bristol is regarded as the most musical city in the UK.
 Sure, Liverpool had The Beatles, Manchester had Oasis and London had The Rolling Stones, but in terms of musical talent per head of population Bristol trumped them all in a survey by the Performing Rights Society.
 That might explain why the annual Bristol Festival of Song has become a major fixture in the Bristol cultural calendar.
-Now in its fourth year the festival has grown to encompass the whole city, with a variety of free and ticketed events running across Bristol from the 11th to the 20th of October.
+Now in its fifth year the festival has grown to encompass the whole city, with a variety of free and ticketed events running across Bristol from the 10th to the 19th of October.

 Image courtesy of University of Salford Press Office

 There’s a huge range of events on during the festival but here are some recommendations to help you make the most of this wonderful 10-day celebration of the power of the human voice.

 1. Get Stuck In

 You don’t have to be the next Pavarotti or Marvin Gaye to enjoy singing.
 Everyone has the ability to sing, it just takes practice and effort.
 You might not be able to pack out the Royal Albert Hall, but you can definitely hold a note, and there are a range of workshops during the festival to help you improve your voice.
 Generation Sing’s workshop is open to all ages and abilities and will have you belting out tunes in no time in a fun and relaxed atmosphere.
 If you enjoy listening to male voice choirs or barber shop quartets, then the award-winning Great Western Chorus’ workshop on close harmony is for you.

 Inspired by the modern ‘flash mob’ sensation, you’ll find impromptu song raids happening across the city on a variety of planned routes.
 Get to one of the many locations and wait for some of Bristol’s finest a cappella artists to serenade you with a quick and intimate mini-concert.